hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 2.10.0 =
+* Added Back In Stock Notifier support in the popup window.

 = 2.9.0 =
 * Added compatibility with Back In Stock Notifier.
 * Added compatibility with Colorlib Login Customizer.